IN THIS ARTICLE

 - Preventing Volunteer Dropoff

-Zoom, and other video conference tools like it, is a software that enables organizations and campaigns to continue working in this time of social distancing.
+Zoom, and other video conference tools like it, enable organizations and campaigns to continue working in this time of social distancing.
 This guide will walk you through how to set up a Zoom account, install the client, and host a secure Zoom event with Mobilize's event management platform.
-We hope that after reading through this guide, you will feel empowered to host your event on video conferencing tools without worrying about disruptions.

 Getting Started with Zoom